Context-Dependent Learning: A Teacher's Guide

 Practising the same type of problem repeatedly in the same format creates context-dependent procedural knowledge.
 Varying problem formats, wordings, and presentation styles builds more flexible skills.

-Interleaving different problem types naturally varies context, as does mixing old and new content in practice sessions.
+Interleaving different problem types naturally varies context, as does mixing old and new content in practise sessions.

 If exams will occur in unfamiliar environments, practise retrieval in varied and unfamiliar settings.
 This builds tolerance for context change and creates memories associated with multiple contextual cues.

-Retrieval practice conducted only in the regular classroom produces retrieval skills tuned to that context.
-Retrieval practised across contexts produces more robust skills.
+Retrieval practise conducted only in the regular classroom produces retrieval skills tuned to that context.
+Retrieval practised across contexts produces more strong skills.

 Students can partly compensate for context mismatch by mentally reinstating the learning context.
 Before attempting retrieval, they visualise where they learned the material, what was happening, and how they felt.